Equivariant Evidential Deep Learning for Interatomic Potentials: Introduction

-Rotation consistency is fundamental for vector-valued force prediction.
-Forces are equivariant vectors: under a rotation $R$, the target transforms as $\mathbf{F}\mapsto R\mathbf{F}$.
-When adopting a probabilistic EDL framework for uncertainty modeling, consistency requires not only an equivariant mean prediction but also a distributional structure that transforms accordingly.
-By basic statistical transformation rules, if a random vector satisfies $\mathbf{Y}'=R\mathbf{Y}$, then its covariance must satisfy $\Sigma' = R\Sigma R^\top$.
-Therefore, in EDL frameworks where uncertainty is represented by covariance tensors, equivariance of uncertainty is not an additional physical assumption but a requirement for distributional self-consistency.
+This limitation is not merely aesthetic.
+Forces are equivariant vectors ($\mathbf{F}\mapsto R\mathbf{F}$), so by standard transformation rules the covariance must satisfy $\Sigma' = R\Sigma R^\top$.
+Equivariance of the uncertainty tensor is therefore not an additional physical assumption but a \emph{requirement for distributional self-consistency}.

-Motivated by this observation, we propose \textit{Equivariant Evidential Deep Learning for Interatomic Potentials} ($\text{e}^2$IP), an equivariant evidential framework for vector-valued force prediction (Fig.~\ref{fig:overview}). $\text{e}^2$IP represents force uncertainty as a full $3\times3$ symmetric positive definite (SPD) covariance tensor, capturing directional structure and cross-axis correlations while remaining consistent under rotation, and retaining single forward pass efficiency.
-To guarantee strict positive definiteness and rotation-consistent covariance construction, we parameterize a symmetric matrix in the Lie algebra and map it to the SPD manifold via the matrix exponential.
-Built on a Normal--Inverse--Wishart (NIW) evidential model, $\text{e}^2$IP naturally decomposes uncertainty into aleatoric and epistemic components.
-To ensure numerical robustness in complex energy landscapes and long-timescale MD, we further introduce equivariance-preserving spectral stabilization and evidence regularization to mitigate overconfidence and prevent numerical degeneracy.
-Experiments on diverse molecular benchmarks demonstrate that $\text{e}^2$IP achieves a better balance of accuracy, efficiency, and reliability compared to baseline methods, providing a practical and physically consistent framework for uncertainty-aware molecular simulations.
+We propose $\text{e}^2$IP (Fig.~\ref{fig:overview}), an equivariant evidential framework that represents force uncertainty as a full $3\times3$ SPD covariance tensor.
+Positive definiteness and $SO(3)$ equivariance are jointly guaranteed by parameterizing a symmetric matrix in the tangent space of $\mathbb{S}_{++}^3$ and mapping it via the Riemannian exponential~\cite{moakher2005differential,arsigny2007geometric}.
+Built on a Normal--Inverse--Wishart (NIW) evidential model, $\text{e}^2$IP decomposes uncertainty into aleatoric and epistemic components in a single forward pass.
+An equivariance-preserving spectral stabilizer prevents the numerical degeneracy that otherwise causes training to diverge.
+Experiments on four molecular benchmarks show that $\text{e}^2$IP achieves better calibration and ranking quality than deep ensembles --- including heteroskedastic (MVE) and shallow variants --- at ${\sim}4.5\times$ lower inference cost.

 \paragraph{Contributions.} \begin{itemize} \item We introduce $\text{e}^{2}$IP, an $SO(3)$-equivariant evidential framework that models aleatoric and epistemic uncertainty in vector-valued forces as full $3\times3$ SPD covariances in a single forward pass.